Luciferlocas/Luciferlocas/README.md

   name: "" as string,
   gender: "" as string,
   role: "" as string,
-  currentlyOn: "" as string,
   languages: [] as Array<string>,
+  learning: "" as string,
-  willMoveTo: "" as string,
+  linkedIn: "" as string,

   displayInfo() {
     console.log(`
       Name: ${this.name}
       Gender: ${this.gender}
       Role: ${this.role}
-      Currently On: ${this.currentlyOn}
       Languages: ${this.languages}
-      Will move To: ${this.willMoveTo}
+      Learning: ${this.learning}
+      LinkedIn: ${this.linkedIn}
     `);
   },